fastmcp-me/fast-pyairbyte/README.md

 ## MCP Client Configuration

-Below are example configuration files for connecting to this MCP server from different clients.
+There are two ways to use this MCP server:

+### Option 1: Hosted Server (Recommended for most users)

+Connect to the hosted server on Heroku - no local setup required.

-### For Cline (VS Code Extension)
+#### For Cline (VS Code Extension)

 Add this configuration to your Cline MCP settings: